geosolutions-it/MapStore2/docs/developer-guide/integrations/users/ldap.md

 In direct connection mode, user data is always read from LDAP, for any operation, so there is no risk of misaligned data.

-Direct connection is still experimental and not tested in all the possible scenarios, but will hopefully become the standard mode in an future, because the approach is simpler and avoids most the synchronized mode defects (e.g. misalignments).
+Direct connection approach is simpler and avoids most the synchronized mode defects (e.g. misalignments).

 ```mermaid
 sequenceDiagram